invadergir/juce-double-precision-poc/README.md

 ## Abstract

 This is an example Juce-based application that demonstrates a method for implementing a double-precision audio processing algorithm automatically from single-precision code.
-By employing some "DevOps" and simple preprocessing directives, we can avoid templating and thereby increase speed of development and maintainability of the code, reducing development cost and time to market and at the same time increasing run-time flexibility.
+By employing some DevOps and simple preprocessing directives, we can avoid templating and thereby increase speed of development and maintainability of the code, reducing development cost and time to market and at the same time increasing run-time flexibility.

 ## Problem